Oakland Raiders plan move to Las Vegas

 First, the NHL's Vegas Golden Knights.
 Soon, maybe, the Las Vegas Raiders.

 The gambling city of Las Vegas, Nevada, is now just 24 votes away from cashing in on one of the biggest sports jackpots ever.
 For years, Las Vegas was looked on with disdain by major sports leagues.

-The Raiders made it official by filing for relocation from Oakland to Las Vegas.
-It was the culmination of a whirlwind romance to bring an NFL team to the city.
+The Raiders have filed to move from Oakland to Las Vegas.
+It was the end of a whirlwind romance to bring an NFL team to the city.
 The league had previously gone out of its way to shun Las Vegas.
 That is because of sports betting fears.

 League owners are expected to vote on the move in March.
 It's hard to find anyone betting it won't happen.

-"I don't know how you can put a price on this," said Steve Sisolak, a county commissioner.
-Sisolak has been involved in the efforts to land the team in Las Vegas.
-"There are only 32 cities that can say they have an NFL team and we will be one of them."
+"I don't know how you can put a price on this," said Steve Sisolak.
+He is a county commissioner in Vegas.
+Sisolak has been involved in the efforts to land the team there.
+Only 32 cities can say they have an NFL team.
+"And we will be one of them," Sisolak noted.

 Actually, there is a price on it.
-Tourists will pay increased room taxes to fund $750 million of the cost of a new $1.9 billion stadium as part of a deal approved through a special session of the Nevada Legislature and supported by powerful casino owner Sheldon Adelson's family.
+Tourists will pay higher room taxes.
+That will fund $750 million of the cost of a new $1.9 billion stadium.
+It is part of a deal approved through a special session of the Nevada Legislature.
+It was supported by powerful casino owner Sheldon Adelson's family.

 The stadium will be just off the glittering Las Vegas Strip.
-That is where the hockey Golden Knights will begin play this fall in a new arena of their own.
+That is where the hockey Golden Knights will begin play this fall.
+The NHL team will have a new arena of its own.
 The expansion hockey team is the first major sports franchise to call the city home.

 "Without the Golden Knights, I don't know if the Raiders would have thought this was a viable market," Sisolak said.
 "They kind of broke the glass ceiling."

 If approved, the move would be the third announced by an NFL team within a year.
-The NFL is undergoing a geographic shift unlike any in recent history.
+The NFL is undergoing a geographic shift.
+It is unlike any in recent history.
 The Rams returned to Los Angeles from St. Louis this season.
 The San Diego Chargers will begin play in LA next season.

 "(Raiders owner) Mark Davis is a man of his word.
 And the filing of the Raiders' application for relocation of the franchise with the NFL is a significant step in bringing the team to Las Vegas," Nevada Gov. Brian Sandoval said.

-The NFL has long been opposed to any association with Las Vegas, to the point where just a few years ago it refused to allow the city to advertise on the Super Bowl telecast because it offered legal betting.
+The NFL has long been opposed to any link with Las Vegas.
+A few years ago, the NFL refused to allow the city to advertise on the Super Bowl telecast.
+It was because the city offered legal betting.
 But the league's opposition has softened.
 So has the stance of Commissioner Roger Goodell.

-"I think there are some real strengths to the Las Vegas market," Goodell said at an owners' meeting in December.
+"I think there are some real strengths to the Las Vegas market," Goodell said in December.
 "It's clear the Las Vegas market has become a more diversified market, more broadly involved with entertainment, hosting big events.
 And there's a growth to the market."

 Las Vegas has about 2.5 million people in the metropolitan area.
 It would be a smaller market than the Bay Area of California.
 But fans from other cities are expected to fill a third of the proposed 65,000-seat stadium.
 The team will also be able to draw on Raiders fans from throughout California.

 Influential owners like Jerry Jones of the Dallas Cowboys and Robert Kraft of the New England Patriots have spoken favorably about the prospects of a move.
-Raiders owner Mark Davis has been lobbying behind the scenes to secure the votes of three-fourths of the 32 owners.
+Raiders owner Mark Davis has been lobbying behind the scenes.
+He wants to secure the votes of three-fourths of the 32 owners.
 They would be needed for the Raiders to move.

-The vote is expected to take place during league meetings March 26-29 in Phoenix.
+The vote is expected during league meetings March 26-29.
+They will be in Phoenix.

-Davis has said the team will continue to play in Oakland until the Las Vegas stadium is finished, likely by the 2020 season.
-Two sites are being looked at for the stadium, both adjacent to the Strip.
+Davis has said the team will continue to play in Oakland until the Las Vegas stadium is finished.
+That is likely by the 2020 season.
+Two sites are being looked at for the Vegas stadium, both nearby the Strip.

 One possible hang-up could be Adelson's participation in the project.
-He's the one who initiated conversations with Davis in January 2016, and was instrumental in getting a tax increase passed by the state legislature in October.
+He's the one who started conversations with Davis in January 2016.
+And he was instrumental in getting a tax increase passed by the state legislature in October.

-Adelson's family has offered $650 million toward the stadium, but has reached no deal with the Raiders yet.
-Team representatives say they have secured the funding to replace Adelson's investment in case a deal isn't reached.
+Adelson's family has offered $650 million toward the stadium.
+But the family has reached no deal with the Raiders yet.
+Team representatives say they have secured the funding to replace Adelson's investment.
+That would be in case a deal isn't reached.
 NFL rules prohibit casino operators from having ownership roles in teams.

 Andy Abboud is the executive working on the project for Adelson.
 Abboud called the filing "one of those moments that makes it real" and vowed that necessary negotiations will be completed.